 Q. Is it normal for a cat to vomit frequently?

 It is not normal for a cat to vomit frequently.
 Cats may vomit hairballs; however, if they are vomiting fluid or food, it may be indicative of an underlying disease.
 Many of these diseases can be successfully diagnosed with diagnostic tests such as blood work, ultrasound, or radiographs.
 We recommend a scheduled appointment to determine the cause of the vomiting.

 Q. What should I do if my pet has diarrhea?

-Q. Is it ok to let my cat outside?
+Q. Is it okay to let my cat outside?

-It is ok to let your cat outside, however, you do need to be aware of the fact that outdoor cats are more prone to injuries from trauma and cat fights, and are more prone to exposure to infectious diseases such as Feline Leukemia (FeLV) or Feline AIDS (FIV).
-All outdoor cats need to be vaccinated for feline leukemia FeLV, and tested annually for this disease and FIV.
+Allowing your cat to venture outside is a decision between you and your cat.
+However, do be aware that outdoor cats are more prone to injuries from trauma and cat fights, and they have increased risk of exposure to infectious diseases such as Feline Leukemia (FeLV) or Feline AIDS (FIV).
+All outdoor cats need to be vaccinated against FeLV and tested annually for FeLV and FIV.

 Q. Should I be concerned if my pet is panting a lot even if it is not hot outside?

 Excessive panting could be normal.
 It could also be an indication of pain, an endocrine disorder, a breathing disorder, or many other diseases.
 We recommend an exam as soon as possible to determine the cause of the panting and treat your pet as needed.
 Radiographs of the chest or blood work may be recommended and can be discussed further with your Veterinarian.